Caecilian: Cultural significance

 As caecilians are a reclusive group, they are featured in only a few human myths and are considered repulsive by many cultures.

-In the folklore of certain regions of India, caecilians are feared and reviled, based on the belief, mostly incorrect, that they are fatally venomous.
-While some species of caecillians have venomous bites, they are not thought to be fatal to adult humans.
+In the folklore of certain regions of India, caecilians are feared and reviled, based on the incorrect belief that they are fatally venomous.
+While some species of caecilians appear to bear venom glands, none pose a danger to humans.
 Caecilians in the Eastern Himalayas are colloquially known as "back ache snakes", while in the Western Ghats, Ichthyophis tricolor is considered to be more toxic than a king cobra.
 Despite deep cultural respect for the cobra and other dangerous animals, the caecilian is killed on sight by salt and kerosene.
 These myths have complicated conservation initiatives for Indian caecilians.

 Crotaphatrema lamottei, a rare species native to Mount Oku in Cameroon, is classified as a Kefa-ntie (burrowing creature) by the Oku.
 Kefa-ntie, a term also encompassing native moles and blind snakes, are considered poisonous, causing painful sores if encountered, contacted, or killed.
 According to Oku tradition, the ceremony to cleanse the affliction involves a potion composed of ground herbs, palm oil, snail shells, and chicken blood applied to and licked off of the left thumb.

 South American caecilians have a variable relationship to local cultures.
 The minhocão, a legendary worm-like beast in Brazilian folklore, may be inspired by caecilians.
 Colombian folklore states that the aquatic caecilian, Typhlonectes natans, can be manifested from a lock of hair sealed in a sunken bottle.
 In southern Mexico and Central America, Dermophis mexicanus is colloquially known as the "tapalcua", a name referencing the belief that it emerges to embed itself in the rear end of any unsuspecting person who chooses to relieve themself over its home.
 This may be inspired by their tendency to nest in refuse heaps.